SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 Proper safe disposal

-These considerations relate not only to the safe, handling of hazardous materials but also in general terms, to safe working practice and the execution of potentially hazardous activities in the laboratory
+These considerations relate not only to the safe, handling of hazardous materials but also in general terms, to safe working practices and the execution of potentially hazardous activities in the laboratory

 Safe handling of hazardous chemicals and reagents calls for experience and caution on the part of the laboratory personnel.

-While the usual way of dispensing/transfer of liquids is by pouring, there are various possibilities when it comes to removing that there may be spillage, which may affect the safety of the person handling.
-It is advised that safe withdrawal aids such as adopters, dispensers, droppers, withdrawal tops/pumps etc., which can be directly screwed onto the full bottles and also can be connected directly to the automatic analyzers may be used.
+While the usual way of dispensing/transferring liquids is by pouring, there are various possibilities when it comes to removing them there may be spillage, which may affect the safety of the person handling them.
+It is advised that safe withdrawal aids such as adapters, dispensers, droppers, withdrawal tops/pumps, etc., which can be directly screwed onto the full bottles and also can be connected directly to the automatic analyzers may be used.

 5.5 Pipetting Aids